 We are all patients

-From birth and beyond, we rely on our clinics, emergency departments, and public health systems and the experts.
-Our environments have been shaped over time to increase safety, wellness, and to satisfy our constitutional right to health and provide a healthy environment.
+From birth and beyond, we rely on our clinics, emergency departments, public health systems, and the experts.
+Our environments have been shaped over time to increase safety, wellness, and to satisfy our constitutional right to health and a healthy environment.
 We move through our lives knowing our health system is our safety net.

 As with anything we introduce in our lives, we must learn to foster healthy relationships with it.

 Now, I walk through our trails with a device in my pocket that allows me to receive my lab results and review them anywhere, anytime.
-My device gives me confidence and connection to the hardest-to-reach experts in the province and has the potential to change how I view my health and wellness, and how I view the health system as a whole.
+My device gives me confidence and connection to the hardest-to-reach experts in the province and has the potential to change how I view my health and wellness, as well as the health system as a whole.

-It’s taking the Family Doctor in the clinic and welcoming them into our homes.
-This virtual portal into the health system is adding clarity to our Google Searches.
+It’s taking the family doctor in the clinic and welcoming them into our homes.
+This virtual portal into the health system is adding clarity to our Google searches.
 It’s saving us thousands of dollars in medical travel.
 It’s improving provider and systems efficiencies, so we can reap the reward.

-As investments in digital infrastructure in our health systems ramp up, there’s growing opportunity to reach us hardest-to-reach patients.
-The investments into our local infrastructure in the last decade, which came from advocacy of a local non-profit and investment from the federal government, allows me to participate in this eHealth conference today.
-We are all patients – there is nothing for us without us.
+As investments in digital infrastructure in our health systems ramp up, there’s growing opportunity to reach our hardest-to-reach patients.
+The investments into our local infrastructure in the last decade, which came from advocacy of a local non-profit and investment from the federal government, allows me to participate in this e-Health conference today.

-This year, eHealth conference organizers have gone the extra mile to bring patients into the decision-making from start to finish.
-As Patient Advisors, we deliberate with experts and industry advisors upstream in the planning phases and connect with partners downstream at conference meetups.
+This year, e-Health conference organizers have gone the extra mile to bring patients into the decision making from start to finish.
+As patient advisors, we deliberate with experts and industry advisors upstream in the planning phases and connect with partners downstream at conference meet-ups.
 We are heard every step of the way.